DishantSingh-Inventor/Electropedia/README.md

 # Electropedia
-An open wiki for all hardware info
+An open encyclopedia for all hardware info

 (work in progress rnn)